 How Do Franchises Work?
 What Do You Get As A Franchisee

 There are certain things you get when you become the owner of a franchise business.
 When you become a franchisee.

 Also known as the business system, this is what makes it all happen.

 The system includes the policies and procedures that help the business run in a profitable (hopefully!) efficient way.

-Specific things that make the business hum are included in the operating manual.
-Everything you need to know to own and operate your franchise business is in there.
 These days, the franchisors’ operating manual may be available online, too.
 A lot of franchisors have an internal communications system-an intranet, that allows information to be shared between the corporate office and the individual franchisees.
 Operating manuals, marketing/advertising templates, group announcements and more can usually be found on these systems.
-Systems that are part of the business system you’re getting.
+Systems that are a big part of the business system you’re investing in.

 Here’s an infographic explaining the benefits of an intranet system: